THE 2017 ANNUAL LAPO DEVELOPMENT FORUM

-SME development cuts across sectors, involves multiple stakeholders and necessitates concerted actions by the public and private sectors.
+SME development cuts across sectors involve multiple stakeholders and necessitate concerted actions by the public and private sectors.
 Indeed, the task of building, potentiating and positioning SMEs as an elixir and pivot of economic growth and development requires the efforts of all stakeholders, especially the government and financial institutions.

 GALVANIZING SMEs TOWARDS INCLUSIVE DEVELOPMENT